 None of the 47 structures included in the alternative have been determined eligible for the National Register, and in addition all of the affected structures fall outside of the two National Register Historic Districts (University City Education District and University Heights Subdivision Number 1).
-Consultation with the SHPO and other consulting parties regarding impacts to historic structures will occur prior to ADM, confirming whether or not historic structures would be adversely impacted by this alternative.
 DB4 would reduce flood risk to existing historic structures, which would be a beneficial impact.

-Figure 28.
+Figure 29.
 Alternative 8 - DB4 and Nonstructural (Optimized)